 Consulted with manufacturers on design and tuning of audio products, mostly active (internally amplified) products such as soundbars and wireless speakers

-Worked as marketing director for the licensing division of Dolby Laboratories from 2000 to 2002, where I learned a great deal about audio data compression and reduction, digital signal processing, technology licensing and overseas manufacturing
+Worked as marketing director for the licensing division of Dolby Laboratories from 2000 to 2002, where he learned a great deal about audio data compression and reduction, digital signal processing, technology licensing and overseas manufacturing

 Recorded as a musician or voiceover producer in numerous professional studios in New York City, Los Angeles, Dallas and San Francisco.